BRIGHT FUTURES

 Create simple effective tools that can be accessed online and have in person Coaching, workshops and short masterclasses that will imbed the learnings and fuel confidence to take empowered action.

 Connect and educate senior decision makers with the knowledge of Bright Futures; Mental Fitness Memberships and the difference that can have when raising young people.
-Establish a Nationwide Bright Futures Coaching Team that can deliver the Mental Fitness Membership throughout the UK, fulfilling our ambition to educate & Coach 1 Million Young People by 2025
+Establish a Nationwide Bright Futures Coaching Team that can deliver the Mental Fitness Membership throughout the UK, fulfilling our ambition to educate & Coach 1 Million Young People

 This will be reviewed and actions taken to reflect on goals and vision.